Heuchera 'Caramel' Coral Bells

 Zone 4 - 9

-Bloom Start To End Mid Summer
+Bloom Start to End Mid Summer

 Habit Mound-shaped

-Plant Height 15 in
+Height 15 in

-Plant Width 20 in
+Width 20 in

 Bloom Color Light Pink

-Foliage Color Gold, Orange, Pink, Variegated
+Foliage Color Variegated, Pink, Orange, Gold

 Light Requirements Part Shade, Full Sun